TBR-Development/Nexus-Mods/extensions/extensions.md

 ---

-# Vortex Extnsions
+# Extensions
-Extensions for Vortex Mod Manager
+Here is a list of extentions built and maintained by TBR Development.

-## Available Extensions
+## Game Support

 * **Action Taimanin**: Vortex support for Action Taimanin.<br />
-![][actiontaimanin]
+![][ActionTaimanin]

-[actiontaimanin]: ./game-action-taimanin/actiontaimanin.png
+[ActionTaimanin]: ./game/action-taimanin/actiontaimanin.png